matthewmodestino/splunk-fargate-firelens-demo/README.md

 }
 ```

-# Deploy Task Definition
+## Deploy Task Definition

-Deploy the included task definition on Fargate.
+Deploy the included task definition on Fargate, using the AWS UI.

+## Review the data in Splunk!

+Whether sending to Splunk Enterise Cloud or Splunk Observability Cloud, review the data is being received and that the fields we mapped in the fluentd config make sense for you!

 # Tips,Tricks & Troubleshoot